 Prior Employment, Education and Admissions

 Prior to joining RLR in 2001, I worked as a litigation associate at Milbank Tweed Hadley & McCloy from 1994 to 1999 and at Bernstein Litowitz Berger & Grossman from 1999 to 2000.
 I graduated cum laude from the University of Wisconsin Law School in 1995, where I served as a Note & Comment Editor of the University of Wisconsin Law Review.
-I graduated from Bard College with a B.A. in Political Science in 1991.
-I am licensed to practice law in New York and New Jersey.
+He graduated from Bard College with a B.A. in Political Science in 1991.
+He is admitted to practice law in New York and New Jersey.

 Please contact me if you would like to know more about my practice.